PHenegan/Chip8-Interpreter/README.md

 ## What's a CHIP-8?

-This project is an interpreter which executes instructions for the CHIP-8 microprocessor.
+This project is an interpreter which executes instructions for the CHIP-8 system.
-The CHIP-8 was a virtual platform on computers from the 1970's and 1980's, which was intended to be a standard instruction set to develop games for.
+The CHIP-8 was a virtual platform (which sometimes had its own physical hardware) on some computers from the 1970's and 1980's.
+It was intended to make game development easier by providing a standard instruction set.

 ## Motivation